 The catch?
 Using the old-school method to check a customer's credit, find their business credit report, credit history, and extend net terms can cost your business in more ways than you think.
+This process takes time!
+That's why so many companies have tried to simplify and streamline their B2B credit risk management.
 It's even harder if there's no payment history or business data to go on.

-If you need a better way to manage the process but your higher-ups need a bit of convincing, here are eight reasons why your team shouldn't be doing business credit checks in-house.
+If you need a better way to manage your credit and risk, but your higher-ups need a bit of convincing, here are eight reasons why your team shouldn't be doing business credit checks in-house.

 How to check a business credit risk score?
 On paper, the old-school method for performing a business credit check looks pretty simple.
 But in reality, getting business data is a lengthy information-gathering expedition that can take days or weeks to complete.